 The slower pace of this tour is perfect for families with younger children.
 We'll take it easy, leaving plenty of time for tidepool exploration, kayak skill-building, and paddling fun.
 Only children 7 and older can paddle with Portland Paddle - exceptions might be made for mature 6-year-olds on the family tour.
 All children younger than 12 must paddle in a tandem kayak with an adult.

 The silence and darkness that envelopes Casco Bay at night can be incredibly peaceful.
-But there's also plenty to look at: The stars overhead, the sparkling bioluminescence in the waters below and the flickering lights of the Portland skyline.
+But there's also plenty to look at: The stars overhead, the sparkling waters below and the flickering lights of the Portland harbor lighthouses.
 This tour offers a chance to see an entirely different side of Portland harbor.

 Your guide will start your tour off with a brief paddling lesson and safety talk before leading you past rocky Fish Point and towards Portland harbor.
 As you begin to paddle towards the islands and view the landmarks of the harbor you'll pause to take in the view of the sun setting behind the city.
 Then you'll glide through the darkening waters looking out for seals and bioluminescence as you make your way back to the mainland.
 The group will stick close together, keeping track of each other with the help of flashlights and glowsticks.

-Our Full-Day Sea Kayak Trip offers a chance to island-hop all day in the rugged islands of Casco Bay.
-Along the way you'll have a chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail, view landmarks like lighthouses and 200-year-old forts from the water, and spot wildlife like seals, osprey and eiders.
-With 6-7 hours we'll have plenty of time to see several different sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.
+Our Lighthouse & Fort Tour is a chance to sea kayak to some of the most historically fascinating and scenic landmarks in the Portland region.
+Unlike our other tours, we limit this trip to 6 or fewer people and we require participants to have at least one previous sea kayaking experience.
+You'll spend the day island-hopping through the rugged islands of Casco Bay.
+Along the way you'll visit several 19th century forts, paddle past lighthouses and feel the swell of the open ocean underneath your kayak.
+Among the lighthouses and forts you might visit are Spring Point Light, Fort Preble, Portland Head Light, Fort Scammel, Ram Island Light, Bug Light and Fort Gorges.
+You'll also have the chance to hone your paddling skills, learn about the natural history of the area, visit islands on the Maine Island Trail and spot wildlife like seals, osprey and eiders.
+You'll see many sides of Casco Bay, including the bustling working waterfront of Portland harbor, the cliff-lined outer islands exposed to the open ocean and the more protected coves lined with beaches.

 To receive the discounts listed below ask us when you check in for your tour.
 If you already paid in full we will refund the amount of the discount.

-- College Students (with ID) receive 10% off guided trips.
+College Students (with ID) receive 10% off guided trips (not applicable to multi-day trips)

-- Using your own sea kayak?
-Get $15 off the usual rate.
+Using your own sea kayak?
+Get $15 off the usual rate, or $50 off for most multi-day trips.
 Kayak must be seaworthy and you should arrive early to unload.

 Frequently Asked Questions